LionGab/Lion/QUICKSTART.md

 What would you like to research?
 > How can cities reduce traffic congestion?

-Based on your query, I suggest using 3 research assistants.
-How many would you like to use?
-(2-6, or press Enter for 3)
-> [Enter]

 Output format? (markdown/text, or press Enter for markdown)
 > [Enter]

+Use --dangerously-skip-permissions flag?
+Warning: This bypasses security checks.
+Only use if you trust the research.
+Enable dangerous mode? (y/N)
+> [Enter]

 Ready to start research with:
   📝 Query: How can cities reduce traffic congestion?
-  👥 Assistants: 3
   📄 Format: markdown
+  ⚠️  Dangerous mode: false

 Proceed?
 (Y/n)
 > [Enter]
 ```

-Then choose to auto-launch Claude:
+Then:
 ```
-✅ Setup complete!
+Setting Up Research Environment
+Pre-creating 8 research workspaces...
+✓ Created workspace for RA1
+✓ Created workspace for RA2
+...
+✓ Created workspace for RA8
+All workspaces ready!
+Claude will decide how many to use.

 Would you like to launch Claude Code with the prompt?
 (Y/n)
 > [Enter]

 Launching Claude Code...
-Research will begin automatically!
+Claude will analyze your query and orchestrate the research!
 ```

-Claude Code opens with the prompt pre-filled and starts executing immediately!

 ## 📝 Command Line Mode